Yalçın Koşukavak

-Yalçın Koşukavak (born 14 October 1972) is a Turkish former association football player and current coach who most recently managed Süper Lig side Kayserispor.
+Yalçın Koşukavak (born 14 October 1972) is a Turkish association football manager and a former player who is the manager of Keçiörengücü.
 During his playing career he played as a goalkeeper.

 Career

 Koşukavak is a youth product of Altay, and spent his career as an semi-pro footballer with stints at Yeni Turgutluspor, Batman Petrolspor, Şanlıurfaspor, and Altınordu.

 After retiring, he went into football management.
 He was appointed the interim manager with Göztepe, and had stints with various clubs in the Turkish semi-pro divisions.
 He managed Karacabey Birlikspor, Altay, İstanbulspor, and Gaziantep before managing, and Denizlispor and Kayserispor in the Süper Lig in 2020 and 2021 respectively.